Offsec-TX/Offsec-TX.github.io/_testcases/web/web-cache-deception-6.md

 ---
-testcase: Cache Behavior and Headers - Verify that cache-control headers (Cache-Control: no-store, private) in the Web (HTTP/HTTPS) service are properly preventing user-specific or sensitive data from being cached
+testcase: Cache Behavior and Headers - Verify that cache-control headers (Cache-Control; no-store, private) in the Web (HTTP/HTTPS) service are properly preventing user-specific or sensitive data from being cached
 platforms:
   - Web
   - Network